Chalarangelo/30-seconds-of-interviews/questions/memoize.md

 #### Good to hear

-- Downsides of the above technique including returning a unary function even if the function can take multiple arguments.
+- The above technique returns a unary function even if the function can take multiple arguments.
+- The first function call will be slower than usual because of the overhead created by checking if a cached result exists and setting a result before returning the value.
 - Memoization increases performance on subsequent function calls but still needs to do work on the first call.

 ##### Additional links